 With ExactMetrics, all your most important metrics are right there in your WordPress dashboard.

-With this report, you can see at-a-glance if your social media posts are sending the amount of traffic to your website that you’re hoping for.
+With this report, you can see at a glance if your social media posts are sending the amount of traffic to your website that you’re hoping for and whether it’s converting.

 Create Custom URLs for Social Media Monitoring

 Another way you can track social media traffic is by creating custom URLs with UTM codes for your campaigns.
-Using the ExactMetrics URL Builder, you can add bits of code called parameters to track the links you share on social media more in depth.
+Using the ExactMetrics URL Builder, you can add bits of code called UTM parameters to track the links you share on social media more in-depth.

 To create a unique link, go to ExactMetrics and then click Tools.
 Here you’ll see the URL Builder.
 Next, enter the parameters for your URL for the tool to spit out the URL you can share.